ArtifexSoftware/MuPDF.NET/docs/api/document.rst

-:meth:`Document.GetEmbfileInfo`                 PDF only: metadata of an embedded file :meth:`Document.GetEmbfileNames`                PDF only: list of embedded files :meth:`Document.GetEmbfileUpd`                  PDF only: change an embedded file :meth:`Document.GetNewXref`                     make new `xref` :meth:`Document.GetXrefLength`                  get length of `xref` table :meth:`Document.GetCharWidths`                  PDF only: return a list of glyph widths of a font :meth:`Document.ExtractFont`                    PDF only: extract a font by `xref` :meth:`Document.ExtractImage`                   PDF only: extract an embedded image by `xref`
+:meth:`Document.GetEmbfileInfo`                 PDF only: metadata of an embedded file :meth:`Document.GetEmbfileNames`                PDF only: list of embedded files :meth:`Document.GetEmbfileUpd`                  PDF only: change an embedded file :meth:`Document.GetNewXref`                     Make new `xref` :meth:`Document.GetXrefLength`                  Get length of `xref` table :meth:`Document.GetCharWidths`                  PDF only: return a list of glyph widths of a font :meth:`Document.ExtractFont`                    PDF only: extract a font by `xref` :meth:`Document.ExtractImage`                   PDF only: extract an embedded image by `xref`
-:meth:`Document.FindBookmark`                   retrieve page location after laid out document :meth:`Document.CopyFullPage`                   PDF only: duplicate a page :meth:`Document.GetLayer`                       PDF only: lists of OCGs in ON, OFF, RBGroups :meth:`Document.GetLayers`                      PDF only: list of optional content configurations :meth:`Document.GetOC`                          PDF only: get OCG / OCMD `xref` of image / form xobject :meth:`Document.GetOcgs`                        PDF only: info on all optional content groups :meth:`Document.GetOCMD`                        PDF only: retrieve definition of an `OCMD` :meth:`Document.GetOutlineXrefs`                get list of outline xref numbers :meth:`Document.GetPageFonts`                   PDF only: list of fonts referenced by a page :meth:`Document.GetPageImages`                  PDF only: list of images referenced by a page :meth:`Document.GetPageLabels`                  PDF only: list of page label definitions :meth:`Document.GetPageNumbers`                 PDF only: get page numbers having a given label :meth:`Document.GetPagePixmap`                  create a pixmap of a page by page number :meth:`Document.GetPageText`                    extract the text of a page by page number :meth:`Document.GetPageXObjects`                PDF only: list of XObjects referenced by a page :meth:`Document.GetSigFlags`                    PDF only: determine signature state :meth:`Document.GetToc`                         extract the table of contents :meth:`Document.GetXmlMetadata`                 PDF only: read the XML metadata :meth:`Document.DeleteXmlMetadata`              PDF only: remove XML metadata :meth:`Document.HasAnnots`                      PDF only: check if PDF contains any annots
+:meth:`Document.FindBookmark`                   Retrieve page location after laid out document :meth:`Document.CopyFullPage`                   PDF only: duplicate a page :meth:`Document.GetLayer`                       PDF only: lists of OCGs in ON, OFF, RBGroups :meth:`Document.GetLayers`                      PDF only: list of optional content configurations :meth:`Document.GetOC`                          PDF only: get OCG / OCMD `xref` of image / form xobject :meth:`Document.GetOcgs`                        PDF only: info on all optional content groups :meth:`Document.GetOCMD`                        PDF only: retrieve definition of an `OCMD` :meth:`Document.GetOutlineXrefs`                Get list of outline xref numbers :meth:`Document.GetPageFonts`                   PDF only: list of fonts referenced by a page :meth:`Document.GetPageImages`                  PDF only: list of images referenced by a page :meth:`Document.GetPageLabels`                  PDF only: list of page label definitions :meth:`Document.GetPageNumbers`                 PDF only: get page numbers having a given label :meth:`Document.GetPagePixmap`                  Create a pixmap of a page by page number :meth:`Document.GetPageText`                    Extract the text of a page by page number :meth:`Document.GetPageXObjects`                PDF only: list of XObjects referenced by a page :meth:`Document.GetSigFlags`                    PDF only: determine signature state :meth:`Document.GetToc`                         Extract the table of contents :meth:`Document.GetXmlMetadata`                 PDF only: read the XML metadata :meth:`Document.DeleteXmlMetadata`              PDF only: remove XML metadata :meth:`Document.HasAnnots`                      PDF only: check if PDF contains any annots